-Internship Title: Start/end dates:

-Acad.
-Dept.: Course #:

-Work hours per semester: Credits awarded:

-Semester in which academic credit will be e awarded (ex: Spring' 24 or Fall '24):

-Grading type (circle one): Letter Grade(Credit/no-credit

-Student Initials: Faculty Internship Coordinator Initials:

-Dept. Chair/Program Director Initials:

-CONJUNCTION WITH FACULTY INTERNSH If you are earning academic credit for you •

-Internship Title: Start/end dates:

-Department:

-Faculty Internship Coordinator Initials:

-Dept. Chair/Program Director Initials:

-Part 4: Academic Expectations (TO BE COORDINATOR) COMPLETED BY PROGRAM DIRECTOR/FACULTY INTERNSHIP

-Whether or not an internship is for acade emic credit, it is important to define the learning outcomes for
+Internship Title: Start/end dates: Acad.
+Dept.: Course #: Work hours per semester: Credits awarded: Semester in which academic credit will be awarded (ex: Fall '24 or Spring '25): Grading type (circle one): Letter Grade Credit/no-c redit Student Initials: Faculty Dept. Chair/Program Director Initials: Internship Coordinator Initials: Part 3: Internships for Learning Experience Only (TO BE COMPLETED BY STUDENT IN CONJUNCTION WITH FACULTY INTERNSHIP COORDINATOR) If you are earning academic credit for your internship, skip this section.
+Learning experience internships will not be awarded academic credit and will not appear on the student's transcript.
+Start/and datas Internship Title: Department: Student Initials: Faculty Internship Coordinator Initials: Dept. Chair/Program Director Initials: Part 4: Academic Expectations (TO BE COMPLETED BY PROGRAM DIRECTOR/FACU JLTY INTERNSHIP COORDINATOR) Whether or not an internship is for academic credit , it is important to define the learning outcomes for

 Description of mode of evaluation (final paper/project, journal, etc.) and how the internship will be graded (percentage awarded for each aspect), if appropriate.
-Or, attach a syllabus or department police that explains this: Part 5: Employer Expectations (TO BE COMPLETED BY WORK SUPERVISOR) List any policies and expectations for this job, including but not limited to expected dress code, student conduct, etc.: Expected previous training and qualifications or skills required for this job: Expected student schedule (Students will be available during the regular academic calendar as their regularly scheduled classes allow.
+Or, attach a syllabus or department pothat explains this: Part 5: Employer Expectations TO BE COMPLETED BY WORK SUPERVISOR) List any policies and expectations for this job, including but not limited to expected dress code, stude conduct, etc.: Expected previous training and qualifications or skills required for this job: Expected student schedule (Students will be available during the regular academic calendar as their regularly scheduled classes allow.
 Students will not be expected to work during school holidays unless arrangements are made with the employer.):

 Student duties:

 Part 6: Supervisor Evaluation (TO BE COMPLETED BY WORK SUPERVISOR)

 The supervisor evaluation is an important aspect of evaluating the value of the internship for the student.
 The evaluation may also be used as a part of the student's grade if the internship is for academic credit.
 Work supervisors will be asked to provide feedback at least twice during the student's employment period.
 Program Directors/faculty internship coordinators may substitute or supplement this form for their own more specific forms/questionnaires as desired.

 Supervisors, please comment briefly on the student's performance in the following areas:

 Reliability:

 Professionalism:

-riolessionalism.

 Quality of work:

-Overall evaluation: